BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/randomNameGenerator.md

 ![fake Star Wars Rise of Skywalker movie reviews](/apcsp/textgames/star-wars-rotten-tomatoes-6000-audience-reviews-2.jpeg)

 According to [ReclaimTheNet.org](https://reclaimthenet.org/new-data-shows-strange-patterns-in-rotten-tomatoes-star-wars-the-rise-of-skywalker-audience-reviews/), variations of the phrase “great end to the saga” appear more than 260 times.
-The large amount of short, similar reviews that focus on the “great end to the saga” is very different to the user reviews on another site, Metacritic.com.
-On Metacritic, most of the user reviews are longer, more varied, and discuss what the reviewer liked or disliked about the movie.
+The large amount of short, similar “great end to the saga” comments is very different from the reviews on another site, Metacritic.com.
+On Metacritic, most reviews are longer, more varied, and discuss what the reviewer liked or disliked about the movie.
 Reviews that are variations of “great end to the saga” and nothing else are very hard to find.

 ![fake Net Neutrality comments](/apcsp/textgames/fake-net-neutrality-comments.jpg)

 In 2017, 22 million comments were filed with the Federal Communications Commission (FCC) about Net Neutrality, the issue of whether all web traffic should be treated equally.
 According to the [Pew Research Center](https://www.pewresearch.org/internet/2017/11/29/public-comments-to-the-federal-communications-commission-about-net-neutrality-contain-many-inaccuracies-and-duplicates/), 94% of comments were submitted multiple times with some comments being copied hundreds of thousands of times.
 The seven most-submitted comments (six of which argued against net neutrality protection) made up 38% of all comments.
-According to [NPR](https://www.npr.org/2017/12/14/570262688/as-fcc-prepares-net-neutrality-vote-study-finds-millions-of-fake-comments), as many as two million were fake.
-On several occasions, tens of thousands of comments came in at the same precise moment.
+According to [NPR](https://www.npr.org/2017/12/14/570262688/as-fcc-prepares-net-neutrality-vote-study-finds-millions-of-fake-comments), on several occasions tens of thousands of comments came in at the same precise moment.

 # Random Name Generator Project Details:

 Decide what type of a generator you are going to make.
-Ideas include: Video Game Titles, Bad Guy Names and Power, NPC Speech Text, Star Wars crawl, Harry Potter characters.
+Ideas include: Video Game Titles, Bad Guy Names and Powers, NPC Speech Text, Harry Potter characters.

 Create at least 3 lists for each noun/verb/adjective/name/place with 12 or more words in each list.